-The Workgroup discussed, but did not have consensus recommendations on the following issues regarding children not before the court:
+The Workgroup discussed, but did not have consensus recommendations on the following issues regarding Children Not Before the Court:

-- Whether the obligor must be current on all support obligations for children not before the court before the court would consider applying the Whole Family Formula. - There was a split of opinion about this issue, because many felt that if there were support orders in existence, there was always the possibility that all orders could come within the purview of the Division of Child Support and DCS would enforce all of the orders, whether or not the obligor had the ability to pay the amount of support ordered. - Others believed that the obligor should not be able to "count" a child for whom their were support arrears owed, because that was an indication that the obligor was not sufficiently involved with the child. - Whether the statute should provide guidance to the court on the issue of "stacking" should there be a limit to how many limitations or adjustments could be applied to the basic support obligation or standard calculation? - There was concern expressed that a combination of limitations, adjustments and/or deviations might reduce the transfer payment to a negligible amount.
+- Whether the obligor must be current on all support obligations for children not before the court before the court would consider applying the Whole Family Formula. - There was a split of opinion about this issue, because many felt that if there were support orders in existence, there was always the possibility that all orders could come within the purview of the Division of Child Support and DCS would enforce all of the orders, whether or not the obligor had the ability to pay the amount of support ordered. - Others believed that the obligor should not be able to "count" a child for whom there were support arrears owed, because that was an indication that the obligor was not sufficiently involved with the child. - Whether the statute should provide guidance to the court on the issue of "stacking" should there be a limit to how many limitations or adjustments could be applied to the basic support obligation or standard calculation? - There was concern expressed that a combination of limitations, adjustments and/or deviations might reduce the transfer payment to a negligible amount. - o It was pointed out during discussion that the current child support schedule does not specifically address the issue of "stacking."